peteroupc/peteroupc.github.io/bernapprox.md

 [^37]: Gonska, H.H., Piţul, P., Raşa, I., "On Peano's form of the Taylor remainder, Voronovskaja's theorem and the commutator of positive linear operators", In Numerical Analysis and Approximation Theory, 2006.

-[^38]: The result from Gonska et al. actually applies if the $r$-th derivative belongs to a broader class of continuous functions than Lipschitz continuous functions, but this feature is not used in this proof.
+[^38]: The result from Gonska et al. actually applies if the $r$-th derivative belongs to a broader class of continuous functions than Lipschitz-continuous functions, but this feature is not used in this proof.

 [^39]: Cheng, F., "On the rate of convergence of Bernstein polynomials of functions of bounded variation", Journal of Approximation Theory 39 (1983).